Social stigma: Education and culture

-The aforementioned stigmas (associated with their respective diseases) propose effects that these stereotypes have on individuals.
-Whether effects be negative or positive in nature, 'labeling' people causes a significant change in individual perception (of persons with the disease).
-Perhaps a mutual understanding of stigma, achieved through education, could eliminate social stigma entirely.

 Laurence J. Coleman first adapted Erving Goffman's (1963) social stigma theory to gifted children, providing a rationale for why children may hide their abilities and present alternate identities to their peers.
 The stigma of giftedness theory was further elaborated by Laurence J. Coleman and Tracy L. Cross in their book entitled, Being Gifted in School, which is a widely cited reference in the field of gifted education.
 In the chapter on Coping with Giftedness, the authors expanded on the theory first presented in a 1988 article.
 According to Google Scholar, this article has been cited over 300 times in the academic literature (as of 2022).

 Coleman and Cross were the first to identify intellectual giftedness as a stigmatizing condition and they created a model based on Goffman's (1963) work, research with gifted students, and a book that was written and edited by 20 teenage, gifted individuals.
-Being gifted sets students apart from their peers and this difference interferes with full social acceptance.
-Varying expectations that exist in the different social contexts which children must navigate, and the value judgments that may be assigned to the child result in the child's use of social coping strategies to manage his or her identity.
-Unlike other stigmatizing conditions, giftedness is unique because it can lead to praise or ridicule depending on the audience and circumstances.

-Gifted children learn when it is safe to display their giftedness and when they should hide it to better fit in with a group.
-These observations led to the development of the Information Management Model that describes the process by which children decide to employ coping strategies to manage their identities.
-In situations where the child feels different, she or he may decide to manage the information that others know about him or her.
-Coping strategies include disidentification with giftedness, attempting to maintain low visibility, or creating a high-visibility identity (playing a stereotypical role associated with giftedness).
-These ranges of strategies are called the Continuum of Visibility.